lukso-network/docs/docs/faq/network/staking.md

 ## How much stake will I lose for being offline?

-The exact calculation of penalties can be complex due to these variables, but there are rough estimates based on the [EVM Panelty Research](https://alonmuroch-65570.medium.com/how-long-will-it-take-an-inactive-eth2-validator-to-get-ejected-a6ce8f98fd1c).
+The exact calculation of penalties can be complex due to these variables, but there are rough estimates based on the [EVM Penalty Research](https://alonmuroch-65570.medium.com/how-long-will-it-take-an-inactive-eth2-validator-to-get-ejected-a6ce8f98fd1c).
 You will roughly lose 0.01 LYX/LYXt per validatory for being offline for an hour.
 After being offline for a whole day, it will increase to about 0.1 LYX/LYXt.
 After an entire offline week, it will be approximately 1 LYX/LYXt per validator.

 A validator will lose roughly 60% of their staked LYX after 18 days of inactivity.
 It takes around three weeks for the effective balance to fall to around 16 LYX/LYXt, which will cause the validator to be ejected from the PoS protocol.
 Remember, these are **rough estimates, and the penalties could differ** based on the network conditions.
 If the network is not finalizing, e.g., over one-third of the network is offline, penalties can ramp up significantly.